Unidata/netcdf4-python/README.md

 the available of new compression algorithms, such as [zstd](https://github.com/facebook/zstd), in netcdf-c).
 Currently only 'zlib' supported.
 Opening a Dataset in 'append' mode now creates one if it doesn't already exist (just like python open).
-Working arm64 and universal2 wheels for Apple Silicon now available on pypi.
+Working arm64 wheels for Apple M1 Silicon now available on pypi.

 10/31/2021:  Version [1.5.8](https://pypi.python.org/pypi/netCDF4/1.5.8) released.
 Fix Enum bug, add binary wheels for aarch64 and python 3.10.